cyberbotics/webots-doc/automobile/simple-vehicles.md

 - `secondaryColor`: Defines a secondary color to be chosen alongside the main one.
 - `driver`: Defines a `Slot` node for the motorcycle driver.

-The MotorycleSimple PROTO represent a scooter and a motorcycle:
+The MotorycleSimple PROTO represents a scooter:

 %figure "Models of MotorcycleSimple currently available"